 We started at a local, typical Dutch cafe (we call them ‘Brown Cafes’ because of their brown, wooden interior).

-The cafe has been run by the same family for over 100 years and with a good cup of coffee and a plate of authentic ‘poffertjes‘ it instantly took me back to my childhood in the Netherlands!
+The same family has run this cafe for over 100 years and with a good cup of coffee and a plate of authentic ‘poffertjes‘ it instantly took me back to my childhood in the Netherlands!

 Then we walked to a well known seafood shop to taste what’s probably the most famous fish dish in the Netherlands: brined herring.